 Please refer to the guidelines and use the application form below to complete your application (type written applications are preferred).
 Please use additional pages if required.
 Successful applicants will be invited to an interview.

-References - Please obtain and include two references (not just names): (a) one of which should be from your training organisation and (b) another from someone who knows your professional work well, e.g. a supervisor, manager, tutor.
+References - Please obtain and include two references (not just names): (a) one of which should be from your training organisation; and (b) another from someone who knows your professional work well, eg a supervisor, manager, tutor.
 Please do not send the application until the references have been obtained.

-Personal Introduction - Please give a brief statement (no less than 250 - 300 words) introducing yourself in a personal way, giving the information which you think might be helpful to us in getting to know you.
+Personal Introduction - Please give a brief statement (no fewer than 250 - 300 words) introducing yourself in a personal way, giving the information which you think might be helpful to us in getting to know you.
 Please do not make any reference to counselling, mental health issues, your job or your professional life.

-Details Of Training - In answering these points, please give most attention to your present or most significant training.
+Details of training - In answering these points, please give most attention to your present or most significant training.

 - Where the training was completed.
-Please give the name and address of the institution / training centre.
+Please give the name and address of the institution/training centre.

 - When the training was completed.